Formation of new species in nature. Formation of new species. Links and notes

 Biology

-a course of lectures for students studying in Russian Ryazan Authors-compilers: associate professor, Ph.D.
+course of lectures for students studying in Russian Ryazan Compiled by: Associate Professor, Ph.D.
 Kalygina T.A.

-Living beings differ from inanimate bodies by a number of properties.
+Living beings differ from non-living bodies in a number of properties.
 The main properties of living things include: Specific organization.
 Living organisms have

 Levels of organization of living beings

-Life on Earth is an integral system consisting of various structural levels of organization of biological beings.
-There are several main levels of organization (separation has
+Life on Earth is whole system, consisting of various structural levels organization of biological beings.
+There are several main levels of organization (the division has

 In 1665 R. Hooke first discovered plant cells.
 In 1674 A. Leeuwenhoek discovered the animal cell.
 In 1839 T. Schwann and M. Schleiden formulated the cell theory.
-The main position of the cell theory
+The main tenet of cell theory

 Cell structure

-According to the structure, 2 types of cells are distinguished: - prokaryotes - eukaryotes Prokaryotes include bacteria and blue-green algae.
-Prokaryotes differ from eukaryotes in that they have
+Based on their structure, there are 2 types of cells: - prokaryotes - eukaryotes Prokaryotes include bacteria and blue-green algae.
+Prokaryotes differ from eukaryotes in the following ways: they

 1 – polar head of the phospholipid molecule 2 – fatty acid tail of the phospholipid molecule 3 – integral protein

 The nucleus is an essential part of a eukaryotic cell.
-The main function of the nucleus is to store genetic material in the form of DNA and transfer it to daughter cells during cell division.
+Main function nucleus - storage of genetic material in the form of DNA and transfer it to daughter cells during cell division.
 Besides

 Chromatin and chromosomes

-Chromatin is a despiralized form of the existence of chromosomes.
-In a despiralized state, chromatin is located in the nucleus of a nondividing cell.
-Chromatin and chromosomes mutually pass into each other
+Chromatin is a despiralized form of chromosome existence.
+In a despiralized state, chromatin is found in the nucleus of a nondividing cell.
+Chromatin and chromosomes interchange into each other

 Cell life cycle

-Proliferation is an increase in the number of cells by mitosis, which leads to the growth and renewal of tissue.
+Proliferation is an increase in the number of cells through mitosis, which leads to tissue growth and renewal.
 The intensity of proliferation is regulated by substances that are produced both inside cells,

 Forms of reproduction of living organisms